Proud Canadian Company

 Real Estate Market

-The sales-to-new-listings ratio (SNLR) in Vancouver was 32% during April, indicating a Buyers.
-On a monthly basis, that’s decreased by 10% month over month.
-Vancouver’s yearly sales-to-new-listings ratio has unchanged by 0% year-over-year.
+The sales-to-new-listings ratio (SNLR) in Vancouver was 40% during June, indicating a Buyers.
+On a monthly basis, that’s increased by 14.5% month over month.
+Vancouver’s yearly sales-to-new-listings ratio has increased by 16.5% year-over-year.

 The sales-to-new-listings ratio (SNLR) measures the number of home sales compared to new listings.
 An SNLR below 40% suggests a buyer’s market, where buyers have the upper hand and greater negotiating power.
 An SNLR between 40% and 60% is a balanced market, while an SNLR of over 60% is considered a seller’s market.